juniper-lake/hg002-qc-snakemake/README.md

 Resources and data specified within snakefile (`hg002QC.smk`) for simplicity.
 Tested with snakemake v6.15.3.

 **Warning: Several steps of this workflow require minimum coverage.
-It's recommended that this workflow not be run when yield in base pairs is insufficient to produceat least 15X coverage (i.e. yield/3099922541 >= 15x).**
+It's recommended that this workflow not be run when yield in base pairs is insufficient to produce at least 15X coverage (i.e. yield/3099922541 >= 15x).**

 ```text
 # clone repo